kimckenna/localbeans/README.md

 **Stockist Brands Relationship**
 - To normalise the relationship between stockist and brands, a stockist can have no, one or many brands and a brand can have no, one or many stockists.
 - However as a listing must have a brand, a stockist can't have a listing without have a brand.
-- At the moment a brand will always have at least one stockist as I haven't implemented the ability to remove a brand from the stockist brands but in the furture a brand would have the ability to have no stockists and still exist.
+- At the moment a brand will always have at least one stockist as I haven't implemented the ability to remove a brand from the stockist brands but in the future a brand would have the ability to have no stockists and still exist.
 - As this is a many to many relationship a join table stockist_brands was implemented where a brand or stockist can have many stockist_brands but a stockist_brands can only belong to one stockist and one brand.
+- All brands are currently creates by users, a user can add any brand that exists to thier own stockist brands or create a new brand if their brand isn't present within the databse.

 <p float="left" align="center">
   <img src="./docs/stockists_listings.png" alt="index page desktop" />